White House asks Congress to probe whether Obama abused powers

 That's not all the president said, however, when he spoke of the allegations as fact.
 "This is Nixon/Watergate," he wrote.
 NBC News has not found any evidence to substantiate President Trump's wiretapping claims.

-White House Communications Director Sean Spicer released a statement that offered no evidence, instead saying the White House wouldn't comment until Congress had investigated his claims.
+White House Press Secretary Sean Spicer released a statement that offered no evidence, instead saying the White House wouldn't comment until Congress had investigated his claims.
 The president "is requesting that as part of their investigation into Russian activity, the congressional intelligence committees exercise their oversight authority to determine whether executive branch investigative powers were abused in 2016," the statement said.

 The White House's careful attempt to spin Trump's unequivocal allegations into a call for investigation comes just 24 hours after the president's early Saturday morning tweet storm when he said he'd learned he'd been wiretapped.
 He offered no evidence and, in the last day, both Republicans and Democrats have called on the White House to provide evidence to substantiate the claims.